 See the factsheet for more details (in the Downloads box).

 Source: National Minimum Dataset, Ministry of Health

 Definition: Acute and semi-acute hospitalisations with asthma (ICD-10AM J45–J46) or wheeze (R06.2) as the primary diagnosis, for children aged 0–14 years.
 Analyses excluded overseas visitors, deaths, and transfers within and between hospitals.
 Age-standardised rates per 100,000 people have been presented.

 Source: New Zealand Health Survey, Ministry of Health

-Definition: Children aged 2–14 years who have been diagnosed by a doctor as having asthma, and who currently take medication (inhalers, aerosols or tablets) for it.
+Definition: Children aged 2–14 years who have been diagnosed by a doctor as having asthma, and who currently take medication (inhalers, medicine, tablets, pills or other medication) for it.